Is the continuum SSH model topological?: Numerical analysis and edge modes

+whose potential is supported for $x\ge0$.
+We have discretized \eqref{edge-evp} on the domain $-L\le x \le L$ ($L=10$) and assign free boundary conditions, i.e., we use a mesh of $N=20,000$ discrete points, with $20$ unit cells (so each unit cell ahs $1,000$ discrete points, as in the Bloch calculation above).
+The other parameters are as above: $\lambda=30,\ w=0.2,\ \beta=0.03,\ \alpha=3$.
+The eigenvectors and eigenvalues of the discretized eigenvalue problem were calculated.
+The inverse participation ratio of the eigenvectors was used to discern between bulk (black) and edge (red) modes.
+Localized (edge) modes residing in the middle of the system (around $x\approx0$) were plotted; the other localized states were supported at the artificial boundary truncation and are a numerical artifact.
+The results of numerical calculations are presented in \cref{fig:edge energy dispersion vs interpolation parameter} and in the magnification \cref{fig:zoom in edge dispersion}.
+These figures show that the edge mode eigenvalue gets absorbed in the lower bulk continuous spectrum in the course of the homotopy. \end{enumerate}

-\textbf{Acknowledgements:} We thank Gian Michele Graf for stimulating discussions.
+\textbf{Acknowledgements:} We thank Gian Michele Graf for stimulating discussions and Amir Sagiv for help with numerical simulations.
 J.S. acknowledges support by the Swiss National Science Foundation (grant number P2EZP2\_184228), as well as support from the Columbia University Mathematics Department and Simons Foundation Award \#376319, while a postdoctoral fellow during 2018-2019.
 M.I.W. was supported in part by National Science Foundation grants DMS-1412560, DMS-1620418 and DMS-1908657 as well as by the Simons Foundation Math + X Investigator Award \#376319.

 \begingroup \itshape\upshape

 \endgroup